peleg-development/peleg-billing/README.md

    }
    ```

+2. **Add item image** in your invenotry web / html folder

-2. **Configure allowed jobs** in `config.lua`
+3. **Configure allowed jobs** in `config.lua`

-3. **Set server logging & webhooks** in `sv_config.lua`
+4. **Set server logging & webhooks** in `sv_config.lua`

-4. Incase needed go to server/boss.lua and modify the code to work with your bossmenu! (if you need any help [open a ticket in our discord server](https://discord.gg/9AuTeZPgrX))
+5. Incase needed go to server/boss.lua and modify the code to work with your bossmenu! (if you need any help [open a ticket in our discord server](https://discord.gg/9AuTeZPgrX))

-5. Restart your server and you’re ready to go.
+6. Restart your server and you’re ready to go.

 ---